 In addition to a fascinating range of speakers there are many health-related exhibitors, from 39 different countries around the world, making it truly an international event!

-Join Dr Kate Beaven-Marks for FREE at the Safety & Health Expo
+Contact Dr Kate Beaven-Marks about the Safety & Health Expo

 We hope you enjoyed this blog on wellbeing in the workplace and the Safety and Health Expo 2022.
 If you have any questions about this topic or anything else for that matter, do please get in touch, because we’re always happy to help!